Ahhh, the ‘80s.

 Steve Harrington sunglasses

-The Wayfarer strikes again in series 2 of Stranger Things.
-Nice guy and underdog Steve Harrington wears the RayBan RB2140 classics channelling the same youthful, rebellious spirit of Tom Cruise in Risky Business.
-A subtle throwback, but with effortless style.
+The RayBan Wayfarer original strikes again in series 2 of Stranger Things.
+General nice guy and everyday underdog Steve Harrington wears the RayBan RB2140 classics channelling the same youthful, rebellious spirit of Tom Cruise in Risky Business.
+A subtle throwback with effortless style.
+That hair though...

-Average Joe and ultimate 80’s dad looks, character Jim Hopper embodies the classic ‘chief of police’ for the haunted town of Hawkins Indiana.
+Average Joe and the quinetessential 80’s dad, character Jim Hopper is the classic ‘chief of police’ for the haunted town of Hawkins Indiana.
 With his beige uniform, moustache and Red Wing boots, his wire-rimmed Aviator Outdoorsman sunglasses are the perfect ensemble for that all-time American cop look.

 Making a late-entry to the Stranger Things line-up, character Max Hargrove joins the gang in season two of the Netflix knockout series.
 With her fiery ginger hair and blunt no-nonsense attitude, she wears these red Wayfarer sunglasses to great effect.
 Pop pastel colours like these were hugely popular amongst ‘80s sunglasses, especially white, blue or green frames.